VatsalSy/battery-batt-control/README.md

 1. Ensure batt CLI is properly installed and accessible in your PATH
 2. Check that you've granted necessary permissions
 3. Try restarting Raycast
-4. If the extension can't find your batt CLI, specify the custom path in the extension preferences
+4. If the extension can't find your batt CLI, specify the custom path in the extension preferences.